-If your property is identified as Flood Prone it doesn’t mean that you won’t be able to build on it, it means that you will need to submit an application to have your proposal assessed by a Flood Officer.
+If your property is identified as Flood Prone it means that you will need to submit an application to have your proposal assessed by a Flood Officer.
 Regulation 153 and 154 of the Building Regulations 2018 require Council Report and Consent to build on Flood Prone Land if your property is identified as liable to flooding or within designated land or works.
 You can learn more about building on flood prone land here.

 The assessment officer will consider multiple factors including:

 - The affect the proposal may have on neighbouring properties